-The Cost of Attendance (COA) at a school includes Tuition, fees, books and supplies.
+The Cost of Attendance (COA) at a school includes Tuition, fees, books, and supplies.
 These costs are referred to as "Direct Costs".
-The COA also includes room/board, travel and miscellaneous expenses.
-These costs are referred to as "In-direct Costs".
+The COA also includes room/board, travel, and miscellaneous expenses.
+These costs are referred to as "Indirect Costs".
 The COA is what makes up a student's budget.
 It is calculated for a 9-month Award/School Year for Full-Time enrollment.
-There are various budgets at DACC based on the student's Program of Study, Residency in terms of billing codes, if enrolled Less-Than Half-time or in all Internet

-(online) based coursework.
-Another factor is the student is considered Independent or Dependent as deemed by the results of the FAFSA.
+There are various budgets at DACC based on the student's Program of Study and residency in terms of billing codes.
+Another factor is whether the student is considered Independent or Dependent as deemed by the results of the FAFSA.

 Budgets are conservative but can be adjusted to address an individual student's situation.
-However; they cannot be used to manipulate the eligibility of any Federal and/or State student aid programs.
+However, they cannot be used to manipulate the eligibility of any Federal and/or State student aid programs.
 Any requests by the student to have their budget reviewed must include documentation for the situation being stated.
 The student's financial aid "package" may not meet the COA.
 All student aid for which the student is deemed eligible will be awarded based on all eligibility criteria each award year.

-An example of a budget for an In-District, Dependent Student pursuing Associates in General Studies would be made of:
+An example of a budget for an In-District, Dependent Student pursuing an Associate in General Studies would be made of:

-Tuition & Fess \$5250.00, Room/Board \$1800.00, Books \$700.00, Travel \$1900.00 and Miscellaneous \$1575.00 for a total of \$11,225.00.
-Assume the student is enrolled in 15 credit hours and is fully eligible for the Federal Pell grant and met the Illinois MAP processing deadline and has a full MAP award.
-These two awards would equal \$8695.00.
-The student's Direct Costs would be covered in full but the "In-Direct" would not.
-However, the In-Direct costs are items that every student must address even if not enrolled in college and therefore can be better addressed by the student even if not covered by student aid.
+Tuition & Fees \$4875.00, Room/Board \$1800.00, Books \$700.00, Travel \$1228.00, and Miscellaneous \$1575.00 for a total of \$10,178.00.
+Assume the student is enrolled in 15 credit hours, is fully eligible for the Federal Pell Grant, has met the Illinois MAP processing deadline, and has a full MAP award.
+These two awards could equal \$7009.00.
+The student's Direct Costs would be covered in full, but the indirect costs would not.
+However, the indirect costs are items that every student must address, even if not enrolled in college, and therefore can be addressed by the student, even if not covered by student aid.